create3000/x_ite/docs/_posts/components/Geometry3D/IndexedFaceSet.md

 ### MFInt32 [in] **set_normalIndex** <small>[0,∞) or -1</small>

-*normalIndex* values define the order in which normal vectors are applied to polygons (or vertices).
-Interchange profile
+*normalIndex* values define the order in which normal vectors are applied to polygons (or vertices), interspersed by -1 if normalPerVertex=true.

 #### Hints